rbrt-weiler/sophos-sg-smtp-logparser/README.md

 # Sophos SG SMTP Logfile Parser (SSSLP)

-Sophos SG SMTP Logfile Parser - SSSLP - parses a number of [Sophos SG (UTM)](https://www.sophos.com/en-us/products/unified-threat-management.aspx) SMTP logfiles and provides an overview of the e-mails sent and received.
+Sophos SG SMTP Logfile Parser - SSSLP - parses a number of [Sophos SG (UTM)](https://www.sophos.com/en-us/products/unified-threat-management.aspx) SMTP logfiles (uncompressed or gzip'ed) and provides an overview of the e-mails sent and received.
 The result is printed to stdout in two formats:

 * CSV (the default) provides a CSV-styled list of communication partners and their associated mail volume (count and bytes).
 It is intended to give administrators a quick overview of the mail traffic.
 * JSON provides a very detailed representation of the e-mails sent between communication partners.
 It is intended to be used by another program.